 Although the Haynie site contains some of the most important archaeological information in the Mesa Verde region, we are still learning about its occupation and how it functioned within the larger community and Chaco regional system.
 The data we are in the process of gathering with volunteers and participants will dramatically increase our understanding of Chaco influence in the Mesa Verde region, changing human/environment relationships during the A.D.
 1130–1180 drought, and the emergence and functioning of community centers through time.
 The research at the Haynie site will, in turn, tie into data Crow Canyon has collected since its establishment.

 In 2019, and due in part to the three designations above, The Archaeological Conservancy received a State Historical Fund Acquisition and Development grant to purchase the Haynie site from the previous landowners, the Haynie Ranch, LLC.
 Once the property was transferred in the spring/summer of 2019, The Archaeological Conservancy and Crow Canyon researchers collaborated on the development of a long-term preservation and management plan for the site.
-We look forward to collaborating with The Archaeological Conservancy and continuing this important research at the Haynie site and part of the Northern Chaco Outliers Project.
+We look forward to collaborating with The Archaeological Conservancy and continuing this important research at the Haynie site as part of the Northern Chaco Outliers Project.

 The public may only visit the site through Crow Canyon programs.